vasyl91/DisplayMediaTitles/README.md

 ## Generating app in Android Studio

-Clone repository and use `keystore.jks` located in `DisplayMediaTitles\app`.
+Clone repository and use `keystore.jks` located in `Display-Media-Titles\app`.
 Choose exisiting android key alias with password `android`.
 For non-system app remove `android:sharedUserId="android.uid.system"` from `AndroidManifest.xml`.

 FYT uses standard Google keystore, if you want to generate app that will work as a system app on OS that has been signed with different keystore then make sure to use that keystore.